 R346 for sodium vapor

-Park Nicollet Medical Centers used LEDs to wash their building in pink, but used a ribbon gobo in a Source 4 with R43 to turn the ribbon pink:
+Norcostco also shared how Park Nicollet Medical Centers used LEDs to wash their building in pink, but that they used an R71064 Cancer Awareness Ribbon Gobo inside a Source 4 with R43 to turn the ribbon pink:

 My personal favorite was the R346 used on the Basilica of St. Mary:

 The National Breast Cancer Awareness Month Campaign has inspired thousands of people to light their homes, businesses and civic institutions pink in an effort to raise awareness of their mission for early screening to cure breast cancer.
 Speaking for everyone at Rosco, especially those of us that have been affected in one way or another by this disease, I know we are honored every time a Roscolux pink is chosen to Light It Up Pink For The Cure!
-If you, or your organization, uses Roscolux pink filters to Go Pink for the Cure, please share the photos of your pink buildings on Rosco’s Facebook Page – we’d love to see them.
+If you, or your organization, uses Roscolux pink filters to light up your building pink, please be sure to tag @rosco_labs in any photos you post to social media – we’d love to see them.